 Our business and reputation could be adversely affected if the U.S. government were to determine that our past activities relating to Iran violated OFAC sanctions or involved sanctionable activity under U.S. secondary sanctions, or if any other government were to determine that such activities violated applicable sanctions of other countries.
-For example, any prohibition or conditions placed on our use of U.S. correspondent accounts could effectively eliminate our access to the U.S. financial system, including U.S. dollar clearing transactions, which would adversely affect our business, and any other sanctions or civil or criminal penalties imposed could also adversely affect our business.
-We intend to take all necessary measures to the extent possible to ensure that such prohibitions or conditions are not placed on us.
+Any prohibition or conditions placed on our use of U.S. correspondent accounts could effectively eliminate our access to the U.S. financial system, including U.S. dollar clearing transactions, which would adversely affect our business, and any other sanctions or civil or criminal penalties imposed could also adversely affect our business.
+If the U.S. government were to challenge the compatibility of our past activities relating to Iran with OFAC sanctions or U.S. secondary sanctions, while no assurances can be given that any such measures would be successful, we intend to take all necessary measures to the extent possible to ensure that prohibitions or conditions are not placed on our use of U.S. correspondent accounts, including closing the accounts opened by the CBI with us, if required.

-We have been cooperating with an investigation relating to compliance with U.S. sanctions and other U.S. laws led by the U.S. Attorney's Office for the Southern District of New York and the New York State Office of the Attorney General on certain of our transactions involving sanctioned countries.
+We are cooperating with an investigation relating to compliance with U.S. sanctions and other U.S. laws led by the U.S. Attorney's Office for the Southern District of New York and the New York State Office of the Attorney General on certain of our transactions involving sanctioned countries.
 We have provided the investigating authorities with information and documents pursuant to the applicable laws and regulations.
-We voluntarily reported the relevant transactions to OFAC, including a limited number of previous transactions that may have involved Iran, Sudan, Syria and Cuba, and shared such information with banking regulators including the Federal Reserve Bank of New York and the New York Department of Financial Services.
-On December 3, 2020, OFAC concluded its investigation with a cautionary letter as its final enforcement action; however, the investigations by other U.S. government agencies have not been formally concluded and may continue to require our cooperation.
-It is not possible to predict the outcome of such investigations at this time, and there can be no assurance that such investigation will not result in an unfavorable outcome or adversely affect our business or reputation.
+We voluntarily reported the relevant transactions to OFAC, including a limited number of previous transactions that may have involved sanctioned countries including Iran, Sudan, Syria and Cuba.
+It is not possible to predict the outcome of such investigation at this time, and there can be no assurance that such investigation will not result in an unfavorable outcome or adversely affect our business or reputation.